Dromedary: Feral population

 Feral dromedary populations occur in Australia, where they were introduced in 1840.
 The total dromedary population in Australia was 500,000 in 2005.
-Nearly 99% of the populations are feral, and they have annual growth rate of 10%.
-Most of the Australian feral camels are dromedaries, with only a few Bactrian camels.
-Most of the dromedaries occur in Western Australia, with smaller populations in the Northern Territory, Western Queensland and northern South Australia.
+Nearly 99% of the populations are feral, and they have an annual growth rate of 10%.
+Most of the dromedaries exist in Western Australia, with smaller populations in the Northern Territory, Western Queensland and northern South Australia.

+Feral populations notwithstanding, the dromedary camel has been functionally extinct from the wild for the past 2,000 years.

 Relationship with humans

 The strength and docility of the dromedary make it popular as a domesticated animal.
 According to Richard Bulliet, they can be used for a wide variety of purposes: riding, transport, ploughing, and trading and as a source of milk, meat, wool and leather.
 The main attraction of the dromedary for nomadic desert-dwellers is the wide variety of resources they provide, which are crucial for their survival.
 It is important for several Bedouin pastoralist tribes of northern Arabia, such as the Ruwallah, the Rashaida, the Bani Sakhr and the Mutayr.

-Camel urine and camel milk is used for medicinal purposes.
+Camel urine and camel milk are used for medicinal purposes.